mcasperson/IridiumApplicationTesting-GettingStartedGuide/writing_tests.md

 The step `And I wait "30" seconds for the element with the ID alias of "ContinueButtonPage1" to be displayed` then references the alias to identify the ID of the element.

+See [this example](https://github.com/AutoGeneral/IridiumApplicationTesting/tree/master/examples/2.aliases), which demonstrates the use of aliases in a feture script.

 ## Using DataSet Collections

 Data set collections are XML files that contain multiple sets of alias mappings.
 These are used to run a test script multiple times with different inputs.